WebOrigami/docs/src/content/framework/tutorial.md

 } }}
 </figure>

-The little circle represents the `public` folder, and the box represents the `index.html` file.
+The little circle represents the `public` tree, and the box represents the `index.html` file.

 <span class="tutorialStep"></span> Leaving the tree diagram window open, switch back to the main Glitch window.
 You'll return to the tree diagram occasionally to visually confirm the structure of your evolving site.